UMD-AMAV/Terpcopter3.0/matlab/README.txt

 Running the Example Mission:
 ---------------------------------------------------------------------------
-- The first mission requires 5 instances of MATLAB, one for each of the nodes and one for the rosmaster.
+- The first mission requires 4 instances of MATLAB, one for each of the nodes and one for the rosmaster.

+- If you can only start a single instance of MATLAB from the GUI, then launch each one from the terminal with the command:
+  $ matlab &

+  If you receive the error: "No command 'matlab' found" Then, you must update your PATH variable.
+    - first determine where the 'matlab' program is located by running:
+      $ sudo updatedb
+      $ locate bin/matlab
+    - You should see a folder such as: /usr/local/MATLAB/R2018a/bin/matlab
+    - Open your .bashrc file for editing
+      $ gedit ~/.bashrc
+    - Scroll to the bottom and add the following line:
+      PATH=$PATH:/usr/local/MATLAB/R2018a/bin/
+      Note: change the above line to match your specific system (i.e., to match the output from the locate bin/matlab) command
+    - Click save, and close gedit
+    - Run your .bashrc script for the change to take effect
+      $ source ~/.bashrc
+    - You can confirm the PATH has been updated by check that your entry has been added:
+      $ echo $PATH

 - In each MATLAB window, navigate the the terpcopter19/matlab folder.